Home » New York Wrongful Termination Laws

 If you were fired after engaging in a protected activity, you can file a wrongful termination lawsuit.

-In the greater NYC area, Charles Joseph offers free consultations as a wrongful termination lawyer.
+In the greater NYC area, Charles Joseph offers free consultations as a wrongful termination attorney.
 Reach out today for your confidential consultation.

 Other Examples of Wrongful Termination